ncatlab/nlab-content/pages/4/0/6/0/604/content.md

 * Eugenia Cheng and Nick Gurski, _Towards an $n$-category of cobordisms_ ([tac](http://www.tac.mta.ca/tac/volumes/18/10/18-10abs.html))

-Another formalization is by Marco Grandis, using [[multi-cospan]]s, see
+Another formalization is by Marco Grandis, using [[multi-cospans]], see

 * [[Cospans in Algebraic Topology]]